October 2, 2024

 Election-Year Resource Center for Nonprofit Leaders

-This election-year toolkit and list of additional resources can help your nonprofit prepare for and navigate any uncertainties that might lie ahead.
+This toolkit and list of additional resources can help your nonprofit prepare for and navigate potential uncertainties during the election year.

 By: Laura Lanzerotti, Nishi Mehta

-While every election cycle brings uncertainty, many have written about how this election year feels different from others in recent memory in the United States, due to the significant differences between the two potential administrations, as well as the threat of election-related political violence.
-And, of course, voters will also be making choices about Congressional and other down-ballot races, which could also be consequential for your nonprofit organization, the community you serve, and the issue areas your nonprofit works on.
+While every election cycle brings uncertainty, many have written about how this election year in the United States feels different from others in recent memory.
+In part, this is due to the significant differences between the two potential administrations, as well as the threat of election-related political violence.
+Voters will also decide on Congressional and other down-ballot races, all of which could also be consequential for your nonprofit, the communities you serve, and the issue areas you work on.

-So you’re not alone if you’re feeling anxious about the upcoming election, and are wondering what you should do to prepare your team and organization for the uncertain times ahead.
+If you’re feeling anxious about the election and wondering what you should do to prepare your team and organization for the uncertain times ahead, you’re not alone.

-There is a lot that you can’t control, but you can increase your preparedness for any potential future through “scenario planning.”
-Consider how different election outcomes might impact your organization and identify a set of actions to take if, and when, they happen.
+Take time to consider how different election outcomes might impact your organization and identify a set of actions to take if, and when, they happen.
 Just like packing a “go bag” for an emergency, this type of preparation can make it easier to act in the future, so that your organization can continue to advance its mission, regardless of the election outcome.
-Scenario planning can also help you consider how you and your organization can contribute to creating the future you want to see.
+Scenario planning can also help you consider how you and your organization can continue to contribute to creating the future you want to see.

-We developed this toolkit for you and other nonprofit leaders from whom we have heard some common concerns and questions.
+In response to some of the common concerns and questions we’ve heard from nonprofit leaders, we have developed this toolkit.
 We hope you find these resources useful.
-If you have suggestions for others we should add, please fill out the form below.
+If you have suggestions for other resources that you think we should add, please fill out the form below.

 Futures to Consider

-While we can’t predict the future, we can think through the four possible outcomes of the election with regard to the White House and Congress:
+While we can’t predict the future, we can think through the four possible outcomes of the election:

 1. Republican White House and Congress